adityaramesh/mnist_forgetting/README.md

 - Using elastic averaging or soft weight sharing to prevent models or subsets of weights trained on different objectives from diverging from one another.
+  - This is the same as Yann's suggestion to use elastic net regularization.

 - Application to combining ensemble models into a single model.
 How to fuse the individual models together?